theninthsky/client-side-rendering/README.md

 ### Accelerating Unchanged Pages

-Our build process produces a `runtime.[hash].js` file which is an "initial" (critical) script that contains all of the other script mappings.
+Our build process produces a `runtime.[hash].js` file which is an "initial" (critical) script that contains all of the script mappings.
 <br>
 So when any file changes in our app, the `runtime` file changes aswell.

-The problem is, even when users land on a page that did not change since they last visited our app (neither its dependencies changed), so that all of its page-related scripts are fully cached - since the `runtime` script did change, it has to be redownload, thus slightly delaying the entire load of the page.
+The problem is, even when users land on a page that did not change since they last visited our app (neither its dependencies changed), so that all of its page-related scripts are fully cached - since the `runtime` script **did** change, the browser will have to wait for it to be downloaded and executed to render the page, thus slightly delaying the entire load of the page.

 We can easily overcome this issue by inlining the `runtime` script in the HTML: